Humza277/ubuntuvagrant/README.md

 # ubuntuvagrant

-This file contains the folder I created in GitBash This is to deal with Vagrant
+This Repo contains the code that I used to create my Ubuntu enviroment This was created in GitBash
+We used Vagrent to build this virual enviroment

 Vagrant is a tool for building and managing virtual machine environments in a single workflow.